damianwollny/kms_two/README.md

 # kms two

 TO DO:
-- add difficulty levels
+- beautification
 - chose color palette to be compared
-- beautification
+- counter is still off by 1
 - difficulty ratio (dif1/dif2) is flawed: frac rounds to 0